 6.3 the balance of the purchase price, simultaneously against registration of transfer of the property into the Purchaser’s name.

 7. The payments referred to in clauses 6.1 and 6.2 above are payable directly to the Auctioneer, who:-

-7.1 shall hold the deposit until transfer, in an interest bearing trust account, with interest to accrue for the benefit of the Purchaser and who shall account to the Seller and the Purchaser in respect of the deposit and accrued interest respectively, on registration of transfer;
+7.1 shall hold the deposit until transfer, unless payment of the deposit is requested to be paid over to the Seller’s appointed conveyancers (the “Conveyancers”), in an interest bearing trust account, with interest to accrue for the benefit of the Purchaser and who shall account to the Seller and the Purchaser in respect of the deposit and accrued interest respectively, on registration of transfer;

-8. The balance of the purchase consideration is payable to the Seller’s appointed conveyancers (the “Conveyancers”) simultaneously against registration of transfer of the property into the name of the Purchaser.
+8. The balance of the purchase consideration is payable to the Seller’s appointed Conveyancers simultaneously against registration of transfer of the property into the name of the Purchaser.

 9. The Purchaser is liable to effect payment of all amounts payable in terms of these Conditions either by bank guaranteed cheque or by electronic funds transfer, in South African currency and free of exchange and/or bank charges.
 The Purchaser is obliged to furnish the Seller (c/o the Conveyancers) with a guarantee for payment of the balance of the purchase price against registration of transfer of the property:-

 9.1 issued by a registered South African bank and in a form ordinarily issued by South African banks;